loktung1211/Software-system/README.md

 AI declaration:

-GenAI was used as a development partner, technical assistant, and learning assistant, throughout the preparation of this assignment with the following being some of the sample prompts:
+GenAI was used as a development partner, technical assistant, and learning assistant throughout the preparation of this assignment, with the following being the prompts:

-1.⁠ ⁠can you share the code block that plots the top 10 coupled file pairs?
+1.⁠ ⁠Can you share the code block that plots the top 10 coupled file pairs?
-2.⁠ ⁠can you show me the correlation analysis code?
+2.⁠ ⁠Can you show me the correlation analysis code?
-3.⁠ ⁠can you share the code block for test–non‑test coupling analysis, and walk me through how you’d validate the output with me step by step?
+3.⁠ ⁠Can you share the code block for test–non‑test coupling analysis, and walk me through how you’d validate the output with me step by step?
-4.⁠ ⁠can you share the function for directory‑based test placement?
+4.⁠ ⁠Can you share the function for directory‑based test placement?
-5.⁠ ⁠can you give me the defect extraction code?
+5.⁠ ⁠Can you give me the defect extraction code?